Bayesian inference using synthetic likelihood: asymptotics and adjustments: Examples

-Figure \ref{fig1} shows the estimated posterior densities obtained using a number of different approaches, when the prior for $\theta$ is $\text{Gamma}(2,0.5)$.
-The narrowest green density is obtained from the synthetic likelihood with misspecified variance.
-This density is obtained using 50,000 iterations of a Metropolis-Hastings Markov chain Monte Carlo algorithm with normal random walk proposal.
+Figure~\ref{fig1} shows the estimated posterior densities obtained using a number of different approaches, when the prior for $\theta$ is $\text{Gamma}(2,0.5)$.
+The narrowest green density is obtained from the synthetic likelihood with a misspecified variance.
+This density is obtained using 50,000 iterations of a Metropolis-Hastings MCMC algorithm with a normal random walk proposal.
 The red density is the exact posterior assuming the Poisson likelihood is correct, which is $\text{Gamma}(2+n\bar{y},0.5+n)$.
-The purple density is a kernel density estimate from adjusted synthetic likelihood samples, using the method of Section 5.1 for the adjustment in which the $y$ model is assumed correct but the working covariance matrix is misspecified.
+The purple kernel density estimate based on the adjusted synthetic likelihood samples; it uses the method of Section 5.1 for the adjustment in which the $y$ model is assumed correct but the working covariance matrix is misspecified.
 The figure shows that the adjustment gives a result very close to the exact posterior under an assumed Poisson model.
-Finally, the light blue curve shows a kernel density estimate from adjusted synthetic likelihood samples, using the method of Section 5.2 based on the bootstrap without assuming that the Posison model is correct.
+Finally, the light blue kernel density estimate based on the samples from the adjusted synthetic likelihood, uses the method of Section 5.2 based on the bootstrap without assuming that the Poisson model is correct.
 This posterior is more dispersed than the one obtained under the Poisson assumption, since the negative binomial generating density is overdispersed relative to the Poisson, and hence the observed $\bar{y}$ is less informative about the pseudo-true parameter value than implied by the Poisson model.